 All attendees will receive primary entry to programming associated with their badge type, in addition to enjoying secondary access to most other SXSW events.
 There are four SXSW Badge types: Platinum, Interactive, Film, and Music.
 Badges are tied to three access types:

 - Convergence: one line where all badges have equal access

 The Platinum Badge remains your best bet with primary access to all of SXSW.
 If you have an Interactive, Film, or Music Badge, you have primary access to the respective Conference tracks and events of your badge type, plus secondary access to other tracks and events outside your badge type, giving you the chance to experience more of what SXSW has to offer.
 Use the Badge Comparison Chart to find out what each badge gets access to.

 Need help narrowing down your SXSW Badge decision?
 Take the Badge Quiz!
 Select the Conference Tracks and Festivals that most interest you to discover which badge and arrival date best fits your needs.

-Register to join us March 13-22, 2020 in Austin, Texas for 10 days of unparalleled discovery, learning, and networking with creatives across interactive, film, and music industries at the SXSW Conference & Festivals!
+Join us March 13-22, 2020 in Austin, Texas for 10 days of unparalleled discovery, learning, and networking with creatives across interactive, film, and music industries at the SXSW Conference & Festivals.

 Photo by Adam Kissick